zurawiki/dotfiles-old/README.md

 # input
   - completions plug and play
   - reverse search on up arrow
   - colors on all the commands
   - rm (undo ability, / protection)
   - TODO updates all commands run in parallel
   - alt-word navigation
   - paste with new line dont run command

-# NPM global packages

 ## fonts
 ```sh